The local-global conjecture for scheduling with non-linear cost: Characterization of the local order property

 \section{Characterization of the local order property}

 To simplify notation, throughout the paper we assume that no two jobs have the same processing time, weight or Smith-ratio (weight over processing time).
+The proofs extend to the general case by considering an additional tie-breaking rule between jobs with identical parameters.
 For convenience we extend the notation of the penalty function $f$ to the makespan of schedule $S$ as $f(S):=f(\sum_{i\in S} p_i)$.
 Also we denote by $F(S)$ the cost of schedule $S$.

 In order to analyze the effect of exchanging adjacent jobs, we define the following function on $t\geq 0$

 Note that $\phi_{ij}(t)$ is well defined since $f$ is strictly increasing by assumption and the durations $p_i,p_j$ are non-zero.
 This function $\phi_{ij}$ permits us to analyze algebraically the local order property, since